ijuarez24/clinical-biomarkers-identification-project/README.md

 - Treatment distribution for chemotherapy and radiotherapy was balanced.

 For gene expression data, a heatmap with hierarchical clustering was used to explore gene variation across patients.
-Principal Component Analysis (PCA) was applied to reduce dimensionality, retaining 20 components that explain 71% of the variance. (script: ```pca-variance.py)```
+Principal Component Analysis (PCA) was applied to reduce dimensionality, retaining 20 components that explain 71% of the variance (script: ```pca-variance.py)```.

 ### Machine Learning Implementation